Scheduling Gantt Chart widget

 • Action configuration: Configure actions related to resource object type.
 These actions can be standard Ontology create, modify, or delete actions, or a custom FoO-backed action.

-• Allocation behavior: Determine how the placement of pucks will occur in the Scheduling Gantt Chart.
-There are five predefined options, including:
+• Allocation Behavior: Determine how the placement of pucks will occur in the Scheduling Gantt Chart.
+The predefined options include:

 • Allocate: Drag-and-drop pucks anywhere in the chart.
 Multiple pucks can be assigned to the same resource at the same time.